-5.4.1(a) Part-time managers covered under this plan shall be eligible for holiday pay only for the days and hours they would normally be scheduled to work.
-Floating holidays shall be granted on a prorated basis.

-5.4.1(b) Non-exempt full time police lieutenants shall receive 104 holiday bank hours in lieu of receiving the above holidays off.
+- 5.4.1(a) Part-time managers covered under this plan shall be eligible for holiday pay only for the days and hours they would normally be scheduled to work.
+Floating holidays shall be granted on a prorated basis. - 5.4.1(b) Non-exempt full time police lieutenants shall receive 104 holiday bank hours in lieu of receiving the above holidays off.
 The holiday accrual bank shall be credited in a lump sum twice each year with 52 hours accruing on January 1 and 52 hours accruing on July 1.
 Holiday bank hours must be used within 12 calendar months of accrual or the hours will be forfeited.
 Holiday bank hours shall not accrue beyond 104 hours at any one time for any reason.
 If a manager's holiday bank hours are greater than 52 hours on January 1 or July 1, the number of hours added to the bank shall be such that the total is not more than 104 hours.
 No payment will be made for the loss of any hours due to failure to use them within the 12 calendar month limit.
 Whenever practicable, non-exempt, full time managers who accrue holiday bank hours under this provision are expected to use holiday bank hours on paid holiday dates as described in this section.
 The 104 hours of holiday bank is equivalent to the 11 paid holidays and 2 floating holidays provided to other full-time managers covered under this plan.

 5.4.2 Paid Vacation The City encourages managers to take time off occasionally for vacations away from work.
 It is expected that managers will, at a minimum, take at least one week of vacation each year in a block of at least one full workweek.
 Executive Management Team members' notice of the intent to take vacation shall be submitted to the City Manager as far in advance as practicable, and shall be noted on the City's "Department Head Vacation Calendar."
 First and second tier managers shall submit notice of the intent to take vacation to the department head as far in advance as practicable.
-Vacation accrual for full time managers shall be as follows, except that the City Manager may, at his or her sole discretion and when circumstances warrant it, place a new manager on the accrual chart at any level, to a maximum of 15 days per year, at the time of hire:
+Vacation accrual for full time managers shall be as follows, except that the City Manager may, at his or her sole discretion and when circumstances warrant it, place a manager on the accrual chart at any level.,

-1st through 4th year of service10 days (80 hours)5th through 9th year of service15 days (120 hours)10th through 14th year of service20 days (160 hours)15th year of service and beyond25 days (200 hours)On the anniversary of the 20th year of servicea one-time award of 5 additional days (40 hrs)On the anniversary of the 30th year of servicea one-time award of 5 additional days (40 hrs)
+1st through 4th year of service 10 days (80 hours) 5th through 9th year of service 15 days (120 hours) 10th through 14th year of service 20 days (160 hours) 15th year of service and beyond 25 days (200 hours) On the anniversary of the 20th year of service a one-time award of 5 additional days (40 hrs) On the anniversary of the 25th year of service a one-time award of 5 additional days (40 hrs) On the anniversary of the 30th year of service a one-time award of 5 additional days (40 hrs)